 Orion’s SkyQuest Series

-The XT8 Intelliscope, or XT8i, is part of Orion’s extensive SkyQuest line of floor standing Dobsonian telescopes.
-These are Newtonian reflector optical tube assemblies that range from the XT 4.5 at F7.9 to XX16G F4.7.
-The line includes solid tube Newtonian optical tubes and truss design Newtonian optical tubes.
+The XT8 Intelliscope, or XT8i, is part of Orion’s extensive SkyQuest line of floor-standing Dobsonian telescopes.
+These are Newtonian reflector optical tube assemblies that range from the SkyQuest XT4.5 to the SkyQuest XX16G.

 Assembly Of XT8i

 The package arrives in two boxes.
-I am not going to go through the assembly, but if you can handle basic hand stargazing tools you will have no trouble putting the scope together.
+I am not going to go through the assembly, but if you can handle basic hand tools, you will have no trouble putting the scope together.
 Most of the assembly is in the mount.
 The optical tube comes fully assembled.

-Orion has created a very nice two video assembly guide for the XT Intelliscope series.
-Regardless of which one you have, the procedure is basically the same.
+Orion has created a very nice video assembly guide for the XT Intelliscope series and it is valid for the XT8i as well.

-My friend has an 8” GoTo scope of a different brand.
-His is tripod based.
+My friend has an 8” GoTo non-Dobsonian scope from a different brand.
+It is tripod-based.
 It is a very nice package but every time we focus, the image shakes like crazy for a couple of seconds.
-And if we are in a breeze you can see that in the eyepiece.
-Once it settles down it is a great scope, but I have none of this in the XT8i.
+And if we are in a breeze, we can see that in the eyepiece.
+Once it settles down, it is a great scope, but I have none of this in the XT8i.
 This is especially important when you are viewing at higher magnifications.

-Fortunately, as you see in the assembly video, the optical tube easily lifts off the base with the removal of the two caps on the end so you can carry the 20-pound tube alone.
-If 20 pounds is comfortable for you, this makes it easier to take it up and down stairs if you store it in the house.
-Some people add strap handles to make this even easier.
+- Fortunately, the 20-pound optical tube easily lifts off the base with the removal of the two caps on the end.
+If 20 pounds is comfortable for you, this makes it easier to take it up and down stairs.
+Some people add strap handles to the optical tube to make this even easier.

 However, I do not keep my XT8i in the house.
 I store mine in my unheated, well-ventilated garage.
 Not only does this eliminate stairs but the scope is always near the ambient temperature.
 A dry, well-ventilated shed would do just as well.

-Once at my observing site I set up my chair, insert my eyepiece and I am ready to go in a matter of minutes.
-This makes the XT8i as quick to move and set-up as my much smaller and lighter 80 mm telescopes.
+Once at my observing site, I set up my chair, insert my eyepiece, and am ready to go in a matter of minutes.
+This makes the XT8i as quick to move and set up as my much smaller and lighter 80-mm telescopes.

 But even if you have to store your XT8i in the house, as long as 21 pounds is a comfortable weight for you, you will find the XT8i quick and easy to move and set-up.
 Just plan your trips and you will be viewing in no time.